sivahuang77/citrux-cli/docs/cli/telemetry.md

 ### Logs

 Logs are timestamped records of specific events.
-The following events are logged for Gemini CLI, grouped by category.
+The following events are logged for Citrux CLI, grouped by category.

 #### Sessions